-The glutes do a lot more than you realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength and potentially making yourself susceptible to knee and back problems.
+Your gluteal muscles do a lot more than you may realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength, and potentially making yourself susceptible to knee and back problems.

 If you want to build stronger glutes and get the most out of your posterior performance you need to start incorporating these movements into your training routine.
-Stick to the basic bodyweight exercises for at least a month before progressing.
-Once there you can keep slowly adding weight as you get stronger.
+Begin by performing bodyweight exercises every other day and progress when you feel ready, from there you can keep adding weight and reps as you get stronger.